refinedev/refine/documentation/docs/ui-frameworks/mui/hooks/useAutocomplete.md

 });
 ```

-If defined, it allows us to override the filters to use when fetching list of records.
-Thus, it .
+If defined, it allows us to override the filters to use when fetching the list of records.
+Thus, it.
 It should return [`CrudFilters`](/core/interfaces.md#crudfilters).

 ### `queryOptions`